CapnSparrow/signal-desktop-themes/README.md

 It's done!
 Now you can open Signal and enjoy your new theme.

+__Important Note:__ Every time you update Signal Desktop your customization will be overwritten.
+So you've to reinstall the theme on every update.

 ## Bugs

 Themes may be work in progress and also Signal updates can break them.
 You can